The Rolex Yacht-Master

 As we know, any retired version of a popular model immediately starts to attract interest from buyers.
 The allure of the Rolex Yacht-Master also begins with its inherent rarity value.
 This only increases over time and is one of the main factors that influences future prices.

-With the Yacht-Master, that includes an all yellow gold model, the first type to be released but one that has been missing from the roster for a few years now.
+Rolex released the first type of the Yacht-Master in an all yellow gold model.
+But, it was one that was missing from the roster for a few years now.
 Yellow gold, like bicolor Rolesor, is a look that drifts on the whims of fashion.
 However, both are completing a full circle at the moment and coming back into style.

 Available in all three of the original lineup of sizes, a yellow gold model in 29mm or 35mm has the added bonus of being in not only a withdrawn metal type but also in a size no longer made.

 Another good bet for a possible investment piece is the ref.
 116622 we touched on earlier.
-Still featured in the current collection and so missing that exclusivity factor (for the moment), the 40mm Rolesium piece comes with either a dark Rhodium or light grey dial or, presently the most popular choice, a blue face textured with a metallic radial pattern, known as sunburst.
+The brand still featured it in the current collection.
+As a result, it missed that exclusivity factor (for the moment).
+Also, the 40mm Rolesium piece comes with either a dark Rhodium or light grey dial.
+Or, presently the most popular choice, a blue face textured with a metallic radial pattern, known as sunburst.
 That particular option arrived in 2012 and has proved a great success.
-But, Rolex wouldn’t be Rolex if they didn’t abruptly drop a well-performing model from the family at any time, for reasons known only to them.
+But, Rolex wouldn’t be Rolex if they didn’t abruptly drop a well-performing model from the family at any time for reasons known only to them.
 Whether it will happen to the cobalt blue Yacht-Master is impossible to forecast.
 However, it would not be the most surprising event ever.

 A bit more of a risk, and strictly for those with especially deep pockets, is one of the rainbow bezel pieces.
 No longer in the catalog, the gem-sodden bezels and dials come with an enormous buy-in price.
 But, these could well be a gamble that pays off in the years to come.